Philosophy / Body

 Clinical Relevance

-Schore's work explains why therapy works even when the 'right' technique isn't being used: the therapist's nervous system, communicated through tone of voice, facial expression, timing, and implicit affective processing, does the regulatory work—often more than the words.
+Schore's account explains why therapy can work when no particular technique is in play: the therapist's nervous system, communicated through tone of voice, facial expression, timing, and implicit affective processing, is doing regulatory work alongside the words.
 Right-brain-to-right-brain communication operates beneath conscious awareness, which is why a client can feel soothed or threatened by a therapist without being able to say why.
-His work validates what clinicians know intuitively: attunement matters more than interpretation.
-For trauma clients whose early affect regulation development was disrupted, the therapeutic relationship literally provides the developmental experience that was missing.
+The clinical payoff is a reason to take attunement as seriously as interpretation rather than as its softer cousin.
+For trauma clients whose early affect regulation development was disrupted, the therapeutic relationship offers something close to the developmental experience that was missing.
+Read the neurobiology with some care: the lateralization claims are more contested among neuroscientists than the clinical literature citing him tends to acknowledge.

 Linked Modalities